 A student must remove a grade of "I" within 60 days of the first day of the subsequent semester.
 An "I" is removed by completing the stipulated work, obtaining signatures of the instructor and the dean (on a permit form available from the School of Public Health Office of Admissions and Student Services), paying the \$5 fee and returning the permit form to the instructor.
 The instructor then files the permit form in the School of Public Health Office of Admissions and Student Services, along with the grade, and the grade point average is adjusted accordingly.
-If a student does not complete the stipulated work within the time specified, the instructor will change the grade of "I" to a grade of F or other grade as deemed appropriate by the faculty member.
-If a grade of A or B is not assigned, the student will be required to register for and repeat the course for it to count toward the degree plan.
+If a student does not complete the stipulated work within the time specified, a grade of F will be recorded.
+If a grade of A, B, or C is not assigned, the student will be required to register for and repeat the course for it to count toward the degree plan.
 The GPA is adjusted accordingly.

 A student who could not complete final examinations because of illness may remove a grade of "I" without payment of the fee.
-The director of admissions and student services is authorized to waive the fee upon certification of illness signed by the attending physician.
+The Director of Admissions and Student Services is authorized to waive the fee upon certification of illness signed by the attending physician.